Skip to content

 Primary key considerations

-- primary key can have one or more columns, all of them are not null
+• Primary key can have one or more columns, all of them are not null

-- the keys can only be
+• In Flink the keys can only be NOT ENFORCED

-- The PRIMARY KEY constraint partitions the table implicitly by the key column
+• The PRIMARY KEY declaration partitions the table implicitly by the key column(s)

 Create a table with csv file as persistence - Flink OSS